wp-plugins/tinypass/readme.txt

 Features: Access Control, Paywall, Pay Per Article, Pay Per Category, Metered Access, Micropayments, Pay what you want (custom pricing), Price Windowing, Multiple Payment Options, Currencies

 == Installation ==

+1. In your WordPress dashboard, go to Plugins->Add New and either upload Tinypass (if you've already downloaded the plugin), or search for the Tinypass plugin within WordPress and simply click "install".

+2. If you haven't already, go to [our registration page](https://dashboard.tinypass.com/register "Tinypass registration page") to create a free publisher account.

+3. In your WordPress dashboard, setup your Paywall or Applause by clicking the "Start" button next to the respective product.

+  -- After you have created your paywall you'll need to copy the Paywall ID into the Tinypass dashboard on your Wordpress site located at the Tinypass->Paywall dashboard menu.
+	-- If you want to continue testing, you can setup [a sandbox account](https://sandbox.tinypass.com/register "Tinypass Sandbox") and follow the same procedure above to retretreive the Paywall ID.

+5. Make sure to switch from "Sandbox" to "Production" in Tinypass->Settings when you're ready to start accepting payments.

+**For complete instructions for working with Tinypass on your WordPress site, please visit [our documentation and FAQ](http://publisher.tinypass.com "Tinypass For Publishers")**

 = Requirements =